 Resources, Research and Information for Industry Partners and Stakeholders

-Nearly 3 millions travelers visit Washington County annually, bringing in more than $600 million into our community*.
+More than million travelers visit Washington County annually, bringing in nearly $700 million into our community*.
 As the official destination marketing organization for Washington County, the WCVA conducts and provides research, plans and reports about the local tourism industry and economy.

 Tourism research is an essential tool for our industry and tourism-related businesses.
 This research not only helps us track trends and tourism-related performance, it also helps us gain a better understanding of who the Washington County visitors are, how much they spend and what they spend money on while in the destination.